Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Real Data Analysis

 \section{Real Data Analysis}

-We apply the proposed approach to analyzing the PIAAC problem solving test items, CD tally and Lamp Return out of the log data from the 14 countries, described in Section \ref{sec:piaac}.
-MCMC algorithm was iterated 300,000 times for each country and item, with the initial 100,000 iterations discarded as part of the burn-in process.
+We apply the proposed approach to analyzing the PIAAC problem-solving test items, CD tally and Lamp Return out of the log data from the 14 countries, described in Section \ref{sec:piaac}.
+The MCMC algorithm was iterated 300,000 times for each country and item, with the initial 100,000 iterations discarded as part of the burn-in process.
 Among the remaining 200,000 iterations, 20,000 samples were collected at 10-iteration intervals.
-Details of the jumping rules for the proposal distribution can be found in the Supplementary Material (Section 2).
+Details of the jumping rules for the proposal distribution can be found in Section 2 of the Supplementary Material.

+To assess the convergence and reliability of parameter estimates, we executed five parallel MCMC chains and computed the Gelman-Rubin $\hat{R}$ statistics for all estimated parameters.
+Taking the CD Tally test item from the USA as an example, all $\hat{R}$ values remained below the commonly accepted threshold of 1.1, indicating satisfactory between-chain convergence.
+A histogram of the $\hat{R}$ values for all parameters in this case is presented in Figure 27 of Section 6 of the Supplementary Material.
+We also evaluated convergence across parallel MCMC chains using visual diagnostics.
+Convergence across parallel MCMC chains was further evaluated using visual diagnostics.
+Trace plots of MCMC samples (included in Section 6 of the Supplementary Material) demonstrated stable and consistent estimation across chains, confirming the reliability of the posterior estimates.

+Figure \ref{fig:process} illustrates the process of interpreting results from the proposed method, including parameter estimation and comparison of transition probability between the correct and incorrect answer groups.
+Parameter estimation section summarizes estimated parameters including $\boldsymbol{\kappa}$, $\boldsymbol{\tau}$, $\boldsymbol{\alpha}$, and $\boldsymbol{\beta}$.
+For instance, $\boldsymbol{\kappa} \in \{\kappa_{c_i,m,l} \}$ denotes the baseline likelihood of transitioning from action $m$ to action $l$ for group $c_i$, excluding covariate effects.
+We present the top and bottom 5 $\kappa_{c_i,m,l}$ values for each group.
+Furthermore, $\boldsymbol{\alpha}$ represents covariate effects, while $\boldsymbol{\beta}$ captures the impact of start and end actions being key actions.
+These estimates are tabulated with color-coded significance levels: blue for positive effects, red for negative effects, and black for non-significant effects.
 For statistical inference, we use posterior means and 95\% Highest Posterior Density (HPD) intervals.
 We consider estimates with an HPD interval that includes 0 are considered statistically insignificant.

+Following parameter estimation, we compare correct and incorrect groups by calculating the transition probabilities between actions for each group.
+The estimated differences in transition probabilities are derived from all MCMC samples.
+Statistically significant differences are identified by checking whether the 95\% highest posterior density (HPD) interval includes zero.